softcarehub/freelancing/Wordpress/wordpress.md

 - Post name is SEO friendly permalink
 - In general Settings: Site title and tagline important for SEO
 - Breadcrumb
+- ChatGPT command:
+   - suggest some SEO friendly title for an article with the focus keyword "5 best WooCommerce Plugin for sales"
+   - write me a website about page content "wordpress", "shopify", "WIX", "Digital Marketing"
 ## How to income money by this course

 - Freelancing